wvandertoorn/ADAPT/README.md

 # ADAPT

-ADAPT stands for Adapter Detection and Processing Tool, it is a software tool that detects the presence of DNA adapters in dRNA-seq data, and offers two options for processing the identified adapters.
-First, it can extract the adapter signal from the read, allowing the researcher to analyze the adapter sequence.
-Second, it can trim the adapter signal from the read to improve data quality and increase the accuracy of downstream analyses.
+ADAPT is a software tool that detects and processes DNA adapters in dRNA-seq data.
+The tool offers two options for processing the adapters: it can extract the adapter signal from the read or trim the adapter signal from the read to improve data quality and increase the accuracy of downstream analyses.

 ## Installation

-ADAPT requires Python 3.8 to be installed.
+To install ADAPT, Python 3.8 must be installed first.
+Then, run the following command:

 ```
 git clone https://github.com/wvandertoorn/ADAPT.git